Patrick Carpentier: IndyCar career

 After winning the 1996 Player's Toyota Atlantic Championship, Carpentier won a ride with Bettenhausen/Alumax team in CART, defeating several veteran racers from across the US and Europe, in a test held at Sebring.
 He debuted in CART in 1997 with Bettenhausen/Alumax team.
 In that first season, he was on pole at Nazareth, with a best finish was second at the inaugural race at Gateway, the Motorola 300.
 He would also be crowned "Rookie of the Year".

-In 1998, he started driving for Player's Forsythe Racing, when the team expanded their operations to run a second alongside fellow Canadian, Greg Moore.
+In 1998, Carpentier started driving for Player's Forsythe Racing, when the team expanded their operations to run a second alongside fellow Canadian, Greg Moore.
 At the end of the following season, with the unfortunate death of Moore, in season finale, the Marlboro 500 at Fontana, Carpentier became Forsythe's number one, when rookie Alex Tagliani was brought into the squad, keeping it an all-Canadian affair.
 In his early years he was prone to missing races through injuries, some of which originated off-track.

-His first Champ Car victory came in 2001 in the Harrah's 500, at the Michigan International Speedway, and would finish tenth in the overall end of year standing.
+Carpentier's first Champ Car victory came in 2001 in the Harrah's 500, at the Michigan, and would finish tenth in the overall end of year standing.
 In what was the last CART sanctioned Michigan 500, he seized victory with a dramatic last-lap pass of Dario Franchitti.
 For Carpentier, this first CART win finally arrived in his 79th start.
 The following season, he would win twice, Marconi Grand Prix of Cleveland, and Grand Prix of Mid-Ohio and would take third in the championship standing.
 Carpentier was 5th overall in a disappointing 2003 season, despite winning the Grand Prix of Monterey, at the Laguna Seca (compared to title-winning teammate Paul Tracy).